Yemeksepeti-Mobil-Android-Bootcamp/android-views-nilayyildiz/README.md

 This repo has been created for first homework of Yemeksepeti Mobile Android Bootcamp.
 It contains a README file and Android project.

+When the Log In button is clicked on the Onboarding Screen, the Login Screen opens.

 ## Targeted Designs

 OnboardingScreen  | LoginScreen